Keep reading for more details on my 2018 Pan that Palette update. See my visual progress and learn about my goals for the next update.

 During my 2nd update, I hit pan on Paris and Kim but had made virtually no dent in the matte shades or the deeper metallics (Bronx and Claudia).

 I am proud to say that I’ve hit on another shade, Muse.
-Over the course of the Fall, I predict that I will widen this pan because this is such a beautiful shade for this time of year.
+Also, I predict that I will widen my pan in Muse over the course of the Fall.
+It is such a beautiful shade for this time of year.
 With this new pan, I am halfway to my goal of hitting pan on every shade in this palette.
 Additionally, I’ve widened the pan on the shades Marina and NYC since my last update.

-Despite this progress, I am frustrated by my lack of progress on the matte shades in this palette.
-In particular, I am frustrated that I haven’t yet hit pan on Lula or Isabel because I use these shadows in my crease for every single look I create with this palette.
+However, I am frustrated by my lack of progress on the matte shades in this palette.
+In particular, I am frustrated that I haven’t yet hit pan on Lula or Isabel .
+I use these shadows in my crease for every single look I create with this palette.
 Similarly, I use Violetta to deepen my crease with nearly every look.

 Close up of the ABH Master Palette by Mario

-However, I don’t want to waste any of the eyeshadows in this palette by digging into them too hard.
+However, I don’t want to waste any of the eyeshadows in this palette by digging into them.
 Not only does this waste product, but it is essentially the equivalent of throwing out money.
 I love this palette too much to do this.
-I will need to find ways to use more shadows in my looks by incorporating more colors or make more of an effort to wear eyeshadow every day.
+Instead, I will need to find ways to use more shadows in my looks or make more of an effort to wear eyeshadow every day.

 I have roughly four months until this challenge comes to an end because began this project at the end of February.
 I will likely post one more update at the end of December before the finale in February 2019.